jon-brandy/hackthebox/Categories/Machines/Timelapse/README.md

 For those who wonders why .pem (Privacy Enhanced Mail), because PEM file is a text file that typically contains one or more cryptographic elements, encoded in the PEM format.
 The contents of a PEM file are encoded using Base64 encoding and are enclosed between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" (or a similar marker depending on the type of data).

+However, the extension is not a must to .pem, can be anything.
+But I prefer .pem.
 ```

 ```